Useful English Terms and Expressions for Bartenders [Updated]

 Double

-A "double" is a drink with twice the regular amount of alcohol.
+A "double" is a drink with twice the normal amount of alcohol.

 Dry

-In most alcoholic drinks, like cocktails, "dry" means no or only a small amount of sugar or sweetness.
+For most alcoholic drinks, such as cocktails, "dry" means no sugar or sweetness, or only a very small amount of it.

 Mocktail